Zarina2311/final-react-assessment-h1-2020/README.md

 Once the page is showing the data, let's add ways to change the way the list is viewed.

+- Add a checkbox "Stable" that is checked by default.
+When the user unchecks it, you should only hide algorithms where stable is `true`
+  - Note: some data won't have a "stable" attribute which means it's not known if it's stable.
+Treat that as `false` for the purposes of the filter
 - Add a dropdown to choose Big O Notation (e.g. O(n²)).
 When the user chooses one, the list should hide all algorithms except those with that Big O value for `averagePerformance`
-- Add a checkbox "Stable" that is checked by default.
-When the user unchecks it, you should only hide algorithms where stable is `true`
-- Add two links, "Most Recent First" and "Oldest First".
-When clicked, the list should sort according to `addedOn`
+  - The default choice should be "Show All" so none are filtered.

 ## Optional Challenges

 Once you have the above working well, consider taking on one of these optional add-ons.
 Be sure to commit before starting them in case you need to stop if you run out of time.

+1. Add a radio button group: "No Sorting (same as in JSON file)", "Most Recent First" and "Oldest First".
+When clicked, the list should sort according to `addedOn`
 1. Style the page using your own custom styles or a prebuilt library like [reactstrap](https://reactstrap.github.io/components/alerts/) or [material-ui](https://material-ui.com/)
 1. Add a form at the bottom so users can add new algorithms without editing the JSON
 1. When a user changes the sort, actually use one of the slow sorts to manually sort the data, updating the display with each step (add a delay so it's not too fast).
 If you really get ambititious you could consider animating the swaps 😱with an [animation library](https://www.freshtilledsoil.com/whats-the-most-developer-friendly-react-animation-library/).